Coherent control of solid-state defect spins via patterned boron-doped diamond circuit: Introduction

-In this study, we employ a thin film of $\Omega$-shaped BDD as a source of alternating magnetic fields to coherently manipulate an ensemble of NV centers in diamond.
-Our principal findings include: (i) the impedance of the BDD thin films is effectively modeled up to 3~GHz using a lumped parameter circuit model, (ii) metallic-state BDD with high boron concentration can generate microwave fields that are on par with those produced by conventional metal wires, and (iii) the generated field exhibits uniformity to within 3$\%$ across 25~$\mu$m around the center.
-We foresee that BDD could serve as a flexible solution for controlling NV systems under extreme conditions and for homoepitaxial integration on the same chip, thereby enhancing fabrication convenience and improving thermal dissipation.
-In the following sections, we provide a detailed account of our experimental results and discuss their implications for potential applications.
+In this study, we \tb{used an $\Omega$-shaped BDD thin film } as a source of alternating magnetic fields to coherently manipulate an ensemble of NV centers in diamond.
+Our \tb{key} findings \tb{are as follows}: (i) the impedance of the BDD thin films was \tb{accurately} modeled \tb{by a lumped parameter circuit model up to 3 GHz;} (ii) \tb{BDD in the metallic state} with high boron concentration \tb{generated} microwave fields \tb{comparable in strength to} those produced by conventional metal wires, and (iii) heating effects \tb{remained minimal, even under} both \tb{short microwave pulses} and long continuous microwave drives. \tb{These results show that BDD offers a robust and scalable platform for NV center control, particularly under extreme conditions.} \tb{Furthermore, its compatibility with homoepitaxial diamond growth renders it suitable for seamless on-chip integration, improved thermal management, and simplified fabrication workflows.} In the following sections, we provide details of our experimental results and discuss the implications \tb{of this technology}.